Star Citizen: The ultimate mining guide (3.8)

 Finding gemstone deposits for FPS mining

-So first – and despite the current risk of player killers lurking there – you should search for caves and mine gems with the Multitool.
-I’ll tell you later in this article how this works.
+So first -- and despite the current risk of player killers lurking there -- you should search for caves and mine gems with the Multitool.
+I’ll how this works in the section Mining guide on foot: This is how FPS or hand mining works.

 Where do I find caves?